 You can witness exotic species of animals, birds and medicinal plants here, located about 40 km from Udupi.

-The above are the tourist place to visit Udupi by SRS Travels.
+The above are the tourist place to visit Udupi by SRS Travels and Logistics Private Limited.

 Quick Links - Book Bus Tickets from Udupi